viash-io/viash-actions/ns-list/README.md

   by namespace name.
 Can be a regex.
 Example: “^mynamespace\$”.
 - `query_name`: - *optional*.
 Filter which components get selected by component name.
 Can be a regex.
 Example: “^component1”.
+- `config`: - *optional*.
+Filter which component get selected by specifying the config path.
 - `src`: - *optional*.
 A source directory containing viash config files, possibly structured in a hierarchical folder structure.
 Default: src/.
 - `platform`: - *optional*. (viash \< 0.9.0) Use –runner and –engine